AbdelrahmanHamdyy/VOIC/README.md

 ## License <a name = "license"></a>

-> This software is licensed under MIT License, See [License](https://github.com/abdelrahman0123/VOIC/blob/main/LICENSE) for more information ©abdelrahman0123.
+> This software is licensed under MIT License, See [License](https://github.com/AbdelrahmanHamdyy/VOIC/blob/main/LICENSE) for more information ©AbdelrahmanHamdyy.